 PHP is an open-source, server-side scripting and programming language that’s primarily used for web development.
 The bulk of the core WordPress software is written in PHP, which makes PHP a very important language for the WordPress community.
 Some like to state that PHP as a programming language is dead but that’s not true.

-There are different versions of PHP that you can install on your server, with the newer PHP 7.2 offering significant performance improvements.
+There are different versions of PHP that you can install on your server, with the newer PHP 8.0, 8.1, and 8.2 offering significant performance improvements over the previous versions.
 Those performance improvements, plus improved security, are why Kinsta always offers the most recent versions of PHP.

 In this post, we’ll explain more about what “server-side” means and how PHP functions.
 Then, we’ll move into some of the ways that PHP specifically applies to WordPress and WordPress sites.

 How Does PHP Work?

 In the brief definition above, you learned that PHP is a server-side language.
 But what does “server-side” actually mean?
 Server-side means that all of the processing happens on your web server before anything gets delivered to your visitor’s browser.

 Here’s an example.
 Say someone visits your WordPress site.
 Before sending any files to that visitor, your server will first run the PHP code contained in the WordPress core and any themes/plugins you have installed on your site.

 Then, once your server has processed the code, it delivers the output of all that PHP (which is the HTML code that a visitor’s browser actually receives).